zUkrainak47/Genshin-Simulator/README.md

 - It will tell you how many days (or years) of resin that took.
 - You can choose to run multiple tests, the program will show the average time.
 - It will use 1 Transient Resin per week, assumes unlimited fodder and throws all artifacts in the Strongbox.
+- It also assumes 34% to get a 4 liner from strongbox and 20% from domains, as well as a 7% chance to get double artifact drops from a domain run.
+  - Personally, despite these values coming from the wiki, I'm pretty sure they aren't entirely right, but should do for a very close estimate nonetheless.

 ## Mode 2:
 - Allows you to level and re-roll artifacts one by one.
 Basically like running domains, but you have unlimited resin.